tozd/go-errors/README.md

 - You can use `errors.WithStack` or `errors.WithDetails` to do the same with errors coming from outside of your codebase, as soon as possible.
 - If you want to map one error to another while recording the cause, use `errors.WrapWith`.
+If you want to reuse the error message, use `errors.Errorf` to combine the base error with the error (e.g., `errors.Errorf("%w: %w", ErrBase, err)`).
-- If errors coming from outside of your codebase do not provide adequate base errors, use `errors.WrapWith` as well to provide them yourself.
+- If errors coming from outside of your codebase do not provide adequate base errors, use `errors.WrapWith` or `errors.Errorf` as well to provide them yourself.
 - If during handling of an error another error occurs (e.g., in `defer` during cleanup) use `errors.Join` or `errors.Errorf` (but only to control how messages are joined) to join them all.